 Evidence-Based Practice Summary

 The guideline objectives for Perioperative Care of the Pregnant Woman includes patient safety measures, preparing the pregnant woman and her support system for surgical procedures, provide preoperative family-centered education, use of assessments and interventions for women who are undergoing non-obstetrical procedures, assessing and intervening when appropriate during all perioperative phases, and assess and manage complications identified with surgical birth (National Guideline Clearinghouse, 2011).
-Providing patient safety should be based off of the facility in which one works protocol that is established.
+Providing patient safety should be based on the protocol established by the facility where a provider is employed. off of the facility in which one works protocol that is established.
 For those women that aren’t undergoing obstetrical surgeries but they are pregnant; it is imperative to provide them with education needed, and implement safety practices such as compression devices, maintaining proper positioning of the patient and monitoring the fetal heart rate and uterine activity.
 Preoperative education should include but not be limited to what kind of anesthesia options the patient has, and education on those options, use of family centered care, implementing antibiotic and Group B Strep prophylaxis for the mother and newborn, as well as DVT prophylaxis measures (National Guideline Clearinghouse, 2011).
 Intraoperative care should consist of fetal monitoring, a regional or general anesthesia, proper surgical positioning for the mother and providing newborn equipment and care.
 Postoperatively the mother should be provided with skin-to-skin contact with the newborn if allowed, the newborn should be assess as well as the patient, and pain management, nausea/vomiting and nutrition should be assessed as well.
-Potential postoperative complications such as pulmonary embolism and postpartum hemorrhage should be assessed and monitored for.
+I would reword the last few sentences.
+Something like: Postoperatively the baby should be placed skin-to-skin on the mother if possible.
+Both the infant and the mother should be assessed……Potential postoperative complications such as pulmonary embolism and postpartum hemorrhage should be assessed and monitored for.
 The interventions that have been recommended affect the overall patient satisfaction, patient safety and focus on the quality of care given (National Guideline Clearinghouse, 2011).

 Impact of Protocol